YuukanOO/uniformcss.com/get-started/modules/table.md

 ---
 title: Table
-description: Learn about the Table module and how you can customize it.
+description: Everything to know about the Table module
 date: 1000-01-03
 ---